-- What are the physical fitness recommendations for middle schoolers?
+- What are the physical fitness recommendations for teens?

 - How can I help my child get started with physical activity and exercise?

-- What are the nutrition recommendations for middle schoolers?
+- What are the nutrition recommendations for teens?

 Parents and caregivers want their children to feel their best.
 This often means having healthy habits in place for fitness and good nutrition.
-However, the Center for Disease Control states that about 20% of middle schoolers in the US are obese and the trend shows that children are becoming heavier at a younger age.
-Of this age group, Hispanic and Black adolescents are at an even higher risk.
-In addition, it has been shown that 80% of overweight children become obese adults.
-Because children learn many of their habits from their families at an early age, parent and family support can go a long way in setting a middle schooler up for success in the areas of exercise and diet.
+However, about 20% of teens in the US are obese and the trend shows that children are becoming heavier at a younger age.
+Of this age group, Hispanic and Black teens are at an even higher risk.
+In addition, it has been shown that 80% of overweight teens become obese adults.
+Because children learn many of their habits from their families at an early age, parent and family support can go a long way in setting a teen up for success in the areas of exercise and diet.

 Nutrition and Hydration

-A well balanced diet and drinking enough water also contribute greatly to a child’s well-being.
-Sometimes the only options of interest to middle schoolers are sugary drinks and fast food.
-Some believe that children at this age can eat whatever they want because they are young and their bodies will burn it off.
-While this might be the case for some, the CDC says that over 20% of middle schoolers are considered obese.
-Not only that, but they are at an age where nourishment is vital to their body and brain development, establishing good eating habits at this stage is important.
-Like exercise, what a child decides to eat can also affect their mental health, energy levels, skin, and hormones.
+A well-balanced diet and drinking enough water also contribute greatly to a teen’s well-being.
+Sometimes the only options of interest to teens are sugary drinks and fast food.
+Some believe that teens can eat whatever they want because they are young and their bodies will burn it off.
+While this might be the case for some, the CDC says that over 20% of teens 12-19 are considered obese.
+Not only that, but teens are at an age where nourishment is vital to their body and brain development, and establishing good eating habits at this stage is important.
+Like exercise, what a teen decides to eat can also affect their mental health, energy levels, skin, and hormones.